 The board uses an Intel BIOS that is stored in the Serial Peripheral Interface Flash Memory (SPI Flash) and can be updated using a disk-based program.
-The SPI Flash contains the BIOS Setup program, POST, the PCI auto-configuration utility, LAN EEPROM information, and Plug and Play support.
+The SPI Flash contains the BIOS Setup program, POST, the PCI auto-configuration utility, and Plug and Play support.

 The BIOS displays a message during POST identifying the type of BIOS and a revision code.
-The initial production BIOSs are identified as DPP3510J.86A.
+The initial production BIOSs are identified as DPP3510A.86A.